home-assistant/home-assistant.io/source/_integrations/pid_thermostat.markdown

 Setting up the optimal parameters for a PID controller can be a tough job.
 Depending on your particular job, you might already know more or less what the parameters should be.
 If required, you could use [manual tuning][https://en.wikipedia.org/wiki/PID_controller#Manual_tuning] to find optimal parameters.
 - For kp, start with 100; if your thermostat deviates by 1 °C, you might want the heater to turn on for 100%.
 If required, gradually make it bigger if you see that the direct reaction of the controller is too low.
 - For ki, keep this number to 0 until kp is set.
 Then, start with a small number (0.1).
 If you see that the reaction over time is only slowly rising, then increase it, until the controller regulates to the setpoint in a reasonable amount of time.
 - For kd, keep this number to 0 until kp and ki are set.
-Now you can use the kd to prevent the regulator from overshoot.
+Now you can use the kd to prevent the regulator from overshooting.
 Only increase in small steps.

 ## Configuration
 {% include integrations/config_flow.md %}